awslabs/aws-media-replay-engine/README.md

 * npm >= 5.6
 * git

+> **NOTE:** If using an AWS Cloud9 environment to install MRE, please be aware that by default the Cloud9 environment comes with an EBS volume sized at 10 GB out of which only ~2 GB is usable.
+To avoid errors during installation, please resize the EBS volume to at least 15 GB by following [this guide](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize).

 ## Build from scratch and deploy using AWS CDK

 Run the following commands to build and deploy MRE from scratch.
 Be sure to define values for `REGION` and `VERSION` first.